dieGeijo8/Corner_kicks_session/README.md

 # Corner_kicks_session
-Building a data driven corner kick session using StatsBomb open data.
+I use StatsBomb's free event data of the FA Women's Super League 2020/2021 season to build a data-driven corner kick session for Manchester City WFC against Chelsea FWC.